NNRHA: New Doors to New Beginnings

 The Executive Director serves at their pleasure and through the work of four departments, Administrative Services; Community Development; Finance; and Housing, meets the mission and goals of the organization.

-***The September meeting of the Board of Commissioners has been cancelled.
-The Board will meet again on October 15, 2013.
+*** The February 18, 2013 meeting of the Board of Commissioners has been cancelled.
+The next meeting will be March 19, 2013.